Ghazal-Mahdian/Music-Player/README.md

 and I'm excited to share my journey of learning JavaScript!

-In this project is I have learned about fundamental concepts such as handling audio playback, managing a playlist, implementing play, pause, next, previous, and shuffle functionalities.
+In this project I have learned about fundamental concepts such as handling audio playback, managing a playlist, implementing play, pause, next, previous, and shuffle functionalities.